jkellerman/github-user-search-app/README.md

 ### Continued development

-In future projects, I would like to focus on how save the selected color scheme in local storage.
+In future projects, I would like to focus on how to save the selected color scheme in local storage.

 ### Useful resources